yongxb/pangya-calculator/README.md

 9. Hit "PangYa" and watch it fly in (or not)

 ## Installing the app
 (Preferred) Clone the project.
-Install android studio and compile it from there.
+Install android studio, setup flutter, and compile it from there.

 or

-Download the apk from the release page.
+Download the apk from the [release page](https://gitlab.com/xianbin.yong13/pangya-calculator/-/releases).
 (You really shouldn't install random apks from the web though)